froggyos/froggyos.github.io/versions/1.14/README.md

  hello I am froggy and I am 7 years old
 ```
 ### Typeable Input
 The `ask` keyword will not create a new variable and cannot overwrite other variable values, even if that variable is mutable.
 After input, the interpreter will replace the `ask` keyword line with `set [variable name] = "[input]">coerce([variable type])`.
+If you do not include the comma, you will recieve a `TypeError: Missing expected [type]` error.
+The whitespace around the comma is not required, but is recommended for readability.
 ```
-ask [variable:R] [prefix:S]
+ask [variable:R],[prefix:S]

-ask %name "?"
+ask %name , "?"

 ## different line
 str name = ""
 out "What is your name?"
-ask "name" "?"
+ask %name , "?"
 out 'Hello $|name|!'

 ## same line
 str name = ""
-ask "name" "What is your name?" out 'Hello $|name|!'
+ask %name , "What is your name?" out 'Hello $|name|!'

 ## in the terminal, different line